Robert B. Silvers: Early life and education

+Early career: 1950–1962

 Silvers worked as press secretary to Connecticut Governor Chester Bowles in 1950, who was campaigning for reelection.
-During the Korean War he served in the U.S. Army, which sent him to the SHAPE Headquarters in Paris in 1952 as a speechwriter and press aide.
-While in Paris, he attended the Sorbonne and Paris Institute of Political Studies (best known as Sciences Po), eventually receiving its certificate.
+During the Korean War he served in the U.S. Army, which sent him to the Supreme Headquarters Allied Powers Europe Headquarters in Paris in 1952 as a speechwriter and press aide.
+While in Paris, he attended the Sorbonne and Paris Institute of Political Studies (known as Sciences Po), eventually receiving its certificat de diplôme (diploma certificate).
 His official duties left him time to work as an editor of a quarterly magazine published by the World Assembly of Youth and as a commissioning editor representing a small publishing company, Noonday Press.

 In 1954, while working for Noonday, he met and befriended George Plimpton, editor of the new magazine The Paris Review, and after Silvers' discharge from the Army a few months later, Plimpton invited him to become managing editor.
-Plimpton returned to the US in 1955, leaving Silvers in charge.
-He later said that Silvers "made The Paris Review what it was".
+Plimpton returned to the U.S. in 1955, leaving Silvers in charge; living on a barge on the Seine with a friend, Silvers served as managing editor until 1956.
+Plimpton later said that Silvers "made The Paris Review what it was".
 Silvers continued his studies at the same time.

-In 1958, he returned to New York, becoming associate editor of Harper's Magazine, where he remained until 1963.
+Silvers returned to New York in 1958, becoming associate editor of Harper's Magazine, where he remained until 1963.
 For an issue of the magazine in 1959 focusing on the state of writing in America, he engaged Elizabeth Hardwick to contribute her essay "The Decline of Book Reviewing", which fifty years later he described as "one of the most thrilling pieces I've ever published".
-It became an inspiration for the founding of The New York Review of Books.
+It became an inspiration for the founding of The New York Review of Books (NYRB).
 In 1960, he edited the book Writing in America and translated La Gangrene, which describes the brutal torture of seven Algerian men by the Paris Security Police in 1958, shortly after Charles de Gaulle came to power.